OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 ## Alternative approach - create a test instance

-Creating a cloned instance is quite a bit of work.
+Creating and migrating to a cloned instance can be quite a bit of work.
 You have to worry about drift and getting new compute resources allocated.
 An alternative approach to the cloned instance is creating a test instance with only a handful of projects.
 Test the upgrade with that test instance and then do the upgrade of your main instance.

 ### Overview